finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 # Roadmap

-## What's New - v1.120
+## What's New - v1.121
-- Add Grand Archive Gabrary Spoilers
+- Bug-Fix: Card Zone faces

 ## Sprint - Priority 1
-- Bug-Fix: GA memory facedown
 - Bug-Fix: Merging Stacks on client
 - Bug-Fix: When adding a card to hand, it duplicates the card at the edge of the board
 - Bug-Fix: macOS Mission Control freezes